-Pro-Tip: If there’s a property on the market and under contract that’s very similar to your subject property, reach out to the Realtor who has the listing of the comp property.
-Tell them you have something coming that’s similar to their listing, give them a rough idea (without spilling any confidential details) of when you are expecting the listing to go live.
+Pro tip: If there’s a property on the market and under contract that’s very similar to your subject property, reach out to the real estate agent who has the listing of the comp property.
+Tell them you have something coming that’s similar to their listing, and give them a rough idea (without spilling any confidential details) of when you are expecting the listing to go live.

 Chances are they’ve had at least one person inquire about their property since it’s gone under contract.
 If they’ve turned that inquiry into a buyer client, they may want to bring them through as soon as you go live, making a quick sale an excellent possibility.